 How do I apply to the Engineering GoldShirt Program?

-Next, you will need to apply to the University of Colorado at Boulder.
-Indicate your interest in the College of Engineering and Applied Science and select a major (or if you aren’t sure, choose “Open Option.”)
+There is no application to the Engineering GoldShirt Program.
+Interested, prospective, college students need to apply to the University of Colorado Boulder and indicate your interest in the College of Engineering and Applied Science and then select a major (or if you aren’t sure, choose “Open Option.”)
+The Engineering GoldShirt team works with Admissions to identify students who are eligible to interview for the program.
 Click here to get started with your application.

 What do you look for in an Engineering GoldShirt candidate?